Infqq/simpledemotivators/docs/eng.md

 from simpledemotivators import demcreate

 dem = demcreate('soviet', 'union?')
-dem.makeImage('filename') #The title of the image that will be taken as a basis for the demotivator
+dem.makeImage('filename.jpg') #The title of the image that will be taken as a basis for the demotivator
 ```

 or